Azure/fleet/docs/tutorials/JoinOnPremClustersToFleet.md

 The column can take upto a minute to populate.
 The `JOINED` column indicates that all three fleet member agents have all joined once.
 The column is not meant for tracking each member agent's health status.

-> **Note:** Once all the on-prem clusters have joined, ensure you follow the steps below to make the clusters leave before re-running the script.

 # Steps to make an on-prem cluster leave the Fleet hub cluster

 Delete the `MemberCluster` resource for a particular on-prem cluster in the hub cluster.